 Prospective undergraduate students:

-Contact me at any time regarding honours supervision in Geography, independent study projects, or summer research opportunities.
+Contact me at any time regarding supervision in for a Geography Honours project, independent study projects, or summer research opportunities.

 Prospective graduate students and postdoctoral trainees: